 The ASTM E1527-13 standard, while still recognized by the Environmental Protection Agency (EPA), has been largely superseded by the E1527-21 rule.
 The newer standard introduces several changes aimed at improving the comprehensiveness and clarity of ESAs.

-Key Differences of ASTM E1527-13 and ASTM E1527-21
+Differentiators of the ASTM E1527-13 and ASTM E1527-21

 The ASTM E1527-21 standard introduces several key changes from its 2013 predecessor.
 These changes include a more detailed definition of Recognized Environmental Condition (REC), additional requirements for significant data gaps, and more explicit guidance on Environmental Liens and Activity Use Limitation (AUL) searches.